Moving to Germany: Expat Registration Guide

 - Meldebescheinigung (Anmeldung registration certificate)

-- Vehicle inspection certificate (TUV / HU - Hauptuntersuchung).
+- Vehicle inspection certificate (TUV / HU, Hauptuntersuchung).
 Vehicles first registered in Germany must pass HU every 2 years.

-- Proof of German car insurance (Kfz-Haftpflichtversicherung) - mandatory before registration
+- Proof of German car insurance (Kfz-Haftpflichtversicherung), mandatory before registration

 - SEPA bank details for vehicle tax (Kraftfahrzeugsteuer) direct debit